rcmdnk/homebrew-file/docs/usage.rst

 tapall           ``brew tap X``, and installs all packages of Formulae in the tap. cask             ``brew cask install X``.
 Require `homebrew/homebrew-cask <https://github.com/homebrew/homebrew-cask/>`_.
 (It will be installed automatically.) appstore         Apps installed from AppStore.
 The line is like: `appstore <identifier> <App Name>`.
 Identifier can be obtained by `argon/mas <https://github.com/argon/mas>`_.
 (It will be installed automatically.)
 For older OS X, it might be not available.
-For such a case, only App names are listed by ``init``, and ``install`` command just warns like ``Please install <App Name> from App Store!``. file             Additional files.
+For such a case, only App names are listed by ``init``, and ``install`` command just warns like ``Please install <App Name> from App Store!``. main             Main file.
+If it exists, new packages will be written to the main file instead of the top file. file             Additional files.
 A path is a absolute path, or a relative path, relative to the file which calls it.
 You can use environmental variables such ``file ~/${HOSTNAME}.Brewfile``. brewfile         Same as ``file``. before           Execute ``X`` at the beginning of the install.